ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 MOM6
 -------

-.. todo:: Information needed

 MOM6 output is controlled via the FMS diag_manager using the *diag_table*.
-When MOM6 is present, the *diag_table* shown :ref:`above <code-block-fv3-diag-table>` includes the additional MOM6 fields shown here.
+When MOM6 is present, the *diag_table* shown :ref:`above <code-block-fv3-diag-table>` includes additional requested MOM6 fields.

+A brief example of the diag_table is shown below.  ``“...”`` denotes where lines have been removed.

 .. code-block:: console